cohesity/cohesity_sdk/cohesity_sdk/cohesity_client_v2/docs/HeliosCloudSpinConfig.md

 # HeliosCloudSpinConfig

-Specifies settings for copying Snapshots to Cloud.
-This also specifies the retention policy that should be applied to Snapshots after they have been copied to Cloud.
+Specifies settings for copying Snapshots to on prem.

 ## Properties
 Name | Type | Description | Notes